Figuring out what to eat before a marathon could make or break your race. Why?

 If you want to get your marathon nutrition right, timing matters.

-Start carb loading 3-4 days before the marathon, gradually increasing carb intake while reducing fat and fiber consumption.
+Start carb-loading 3 days before the marathon, gradually increasing carb intake while reducing fat and fiber intake.
 For half marathons, follow a similar protocol, aiming for 70 percent of calories from carbs in the days leading up to the race.

-It’s essential to moderate fiber intake to avoid digestive issues during the race and stay adequately hydrated without turning your bedtime into a water break.
+It’s essential to moderate fiber intake to avoid digestive issues during the race and stay adequately hydrated.

-To avoid tummy troubles during the marathon, focus on when and what you eat.
+To avoid GI distress during the marathon, focus on when and what you eat.

 “Your body can fully digest a meal in about two hours,” Stephens explains.
 “Focus on timing your foods so they are fully digested, and the energy is available when you start the race.”